MeiChieh/fake-news-detection/README.md

 ## 📊 Overview

-Misinformation is one of the most pressing global challenges we face today. \
-While incorrect information can be harmless in some contexts, it can have devastating \
-consequences in others.
+Misinformation is one of the most pressing global challenges we face today.
+While incorrect information can be harmless in some contexts, it can have devastating consequences in others.

-In this project, we are provided with approximately 45,000 news articles, each containing \
-a title, text, subject, publication date, and label.
-The objective is to classify the news \
-as either fake or real using these features.
+In this project, we are provided with approximately 45,000 news articles, each containing a title, text, subject, publication date, and label.
+The objective is to classify the news as either fake or real using these features.

 ## 📚 Dataset

 Data: [Download Link](https://drive.google.com/file/d/1CZzfZDvE5E7HaHjk9yeyZDKil4_jkass/view?usp=drive_link)

-Since the data is sourced from various news outlets, it contains not only unwanted text, \
-such as injected JavaScript code for website display, but also source-specific patterns, \
-like news articles beginning with "Reuters (City Name)" or those referencing video or image \
-sources.
-Therefore, data cleaning is a critical step to ensure the text is semantically \
-meaningful and to prevent data leakage from source-specific patterns.
-Models trained on \
-well-cleaned data are also more likely to generalize effectively to external datasets.
+Since the data is sourced from various news outlets, it contains not only unwanted text, such as injected JavaScript code for website display, but also source-specific patterns, like news articles beginning with "Reuters (City Name)" or those referencing video or image sources.
+Therefore, data cleaning is a critical step to ensure the text is semantically meaningful and to prevent data leakage from source-specific patterns.
+Models trained on well-cleaned data are also more likely to generalize effectively to external datasets.

-## 🎯 Project Focus
+## 🎯 Project Goal

-Our primary focus is on building and comparing different models to predict whether a news \
-article is fake.
-Some models incorporate heuristic features, such as text length, punctuation \
-counts, and basic sentiment analysis using the Vader sentiment score.
-Others leverage features \
-derived from text-to-vector methods like TF-IDF Vectorization and Word2Vec embeddings. \
+Our primary goal is on building and comparing different models to predict whether a news article is fake.
+Some models incorporate heuristic features, such as text length, punctuation counts, and basic sentiment analysis using the Vader sentiment score.
+Others leverage features derived from text-to-vector methods like TF-IDF Vectorization and Word2Vec embeddings.
 Additionally, we will explore more advanced Transformer models.
-We will evaluate and discuss \
-the trade-offs of these approaches and recommend the most suitable model for this project.
+We will evaluate and discuss the trade-offs of these approaches and recommend the most suitable model for this project.

 ## 📑 Analysis Notebooks